-REVIEW COMMITTEES
+8. REVIEW COMMITTEES

+8.1.
 What are review committees?

-At some universities the recommendations of departmentally based peer committees are reviewed by faculty-wide and/or university-wide committees.
+At some universities and colleges, the recommendations of departmentally based peer committees are reviewed by faculty-wide and/or institution-wide committees.
 These secondary bodies are nonetheless still part of the original decision-making process and not normally appeal bodies.
-Such review committees are often composed of both academic administrators (or their appointees) and regular faculty members.
+Such review committees are often composed of both academic administrators (or their appointees) and regular academic staff members.

 In the context of review committee work, the academic staff members serving on such committees are acting as peers at the broader level of the whole faculty and should be particularly concerned with the uniformity and consistency of standards in terms of both procedure and substance.
-Review committees should be elected by department/faculty councils, and those elected should form the majority of voting members of any such committee.
+Review committees should be elected by department/faculty councils and reflect the same equity principles in composition as described above form peer committees, and those elected should form the majority of voting members of any such committee.

+8.2.
 What is the difference between a review committee and an appeal committee?

-A review committee is part of the hierarchy of decision making.
+A review committee is part of the hierarchy of decision-making.
 Faculty review committees can, for instance, judge a departmental recommendation on whether or not it meets general institutional standards and whether due process procedures have been followed.
 But such committees are advisory to the person or group that makes the final decision.
 Appeal committees hear the appeals of grievors against that final decision.
 These two functions should be kept separate.

+8.3.
 What procedural standards apply to review committees?

 The above guidelines concerning fairness, natural justice, criteria and the provision of reasons for recommendations and decisions apply to the procedures of review committees.

-A review committee's recommendation should not be substituted for the initial peer committee's recommendation, but should be added to it.
+A review committee's recommendation should not be substituted for the initial peer committee's recommendation but should be added to it.
 The recommendation should be confined to commenting on the correctness of the procedures and the standards used by the departmental committee.
 Any additional evidence gathered by such a committee, as well as its recommendations, should be supplied in full to the candidate and to the departmental peer committee.
 The candidate should have the right of reply to any substantive issues raised by the review committee.

+8.4.
 Who makes the final decision following a peer assessment?

-It varies from university to university and indeed within a particular institution depending on the nature of the decision.
+It varies from institution to institution, and indeed within a particular institution depending on the nature of the decision.
 It may be a dean, a vice-president (academic), a committee, a president or a governing board.
-However, the person or group making the final decision-subject to grievance and arbitration procedures in any collective agreement that may pertain at that institution-should not arbitrarily assign more weight to a review committee than to the initial peer committee when the committees conflict in their advice.
+However, the person or group making the final decision--subject to grievance and arbitration procedures in any collective agreement that may pertain at that institution--should not arbitrarily assign more weight to the review committees than to the initial peer committees when the committees conflict in their advice.
 Such persons or groups should read and review all the decisions and the evidence from the beginning and not simply rely on the last in the hierarchy.
 They must follow fair procedures in rendering a judgment including making available to the candidate all the information involved in the decision and the reasons for that decision.
-In a case at the University of British Columbia, an arbitrator found that the University president's "decision was unreasonable as she acted contrary to, or ignored, the agreement between these parties" by failing to "consider the possibility of evidence of scholarly activity other than peer reviewed publications.
-A decision is unreasonable when evidence that the parties have agreed should be considered is ignored or excluded from consideration." †
+Arbitrators have found it unreasonable for a decision maker to act contrary to, ignore, or fail to fulfil the criteria set out in a collective agreement and any statutory authority.
+A decision is unreasonable when evidence that the parties have agreed should be considered is ignored or excluded from consideration.
+15

+8.5.
 Should the governing boards hear and consider recommendations from others besides the peer committee or committees?